tsteifer/homepage/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.

 ---
+My affiliation is with the <a href="https://www.ippt.pan.pl/en/">Institute of Fundamental Technological Research</a> of <a href="https://institution.pan.pl/">Polish Academy of Sciences</i> where I am a member of the Laboratory of Professional Electronics.
+I have recently completed my doctoral thesis <i>Computable prediction of infinite binary sequence with zero-one loss</i> under the supervision of <a href="https://home.ipipan.waw.pl/l.debowski/">Łukasz Dębowski</a> and <a href=http:/dariuszkalocinski.com>Dariusz Kalociński</a>.
+I am also a co-investigator at the Polish National Science Center grant <i>Algorithmic models of prediction: formal properties and philosophical implications</i> managed by Dariusz Kalociński.
 My recent attention orbits around computablity theory and foundations of probability, esp. algorithmic randomness theory.
 I am also interested in things such as signal processing, machine learning, mathematical logic and information theory.
-I have recently completed my doctoral thesis <i>Computable prediction of infinite binary sequence with zero-one loss</i> under the supervision of Łukasz Dębowski and <a href=http:/dariuszkalocinski.com>Dariusz Kalociński</a>.
-My affiliation is with the Institute of Fundamental Technological Research of Polish Academy of Sciences.
-I am also a co-investigator at the Polish National Science Center grant <i>Algorithmic models of prediction: formal properties and philosophical implications</i> managed by Dariusz Kalociński.